uncovsky/neural_network/README.md

     $ make && ./neural-net

+Note that running the training algorithm for the default 40 epochs may take around 5 minutes.
 Afterwards, you can evaluate the accuracy on the dataset using the provided evaluator like so:

     $ python3 ../evaluator/evaluate.py test_predictions.csv ../data/fashion_mnist_test_labels.csv